lambducas/folke/docs/user_guide_en.md

 `Ctrl+R` to check if your proof is correct.

+## Warnings
+A proof can be correct even with warnings.
+Warnings highlight unused lines,

+duplicate lines, empty lines, etc. Toggle between showing all warnings,

+some warnings and only severe warnings in the right must dropdown in the

+toolbar.

 ## Helpful actions and shortcuts
 * **Insert new line below:** Press `↓+` or `Enter` when the last argument-field is selected to insert a line below the current line.
 * **Insert new line above:** Press `↑+` to insert a line above the current line.